shwetachavan555/Mintclassic-company-storage-analysis/README.md

 Supplier & Order Management
 Strengthen supplier relationships for faster restocking of high-sales items.
-Automate reorder levels for in-demand products
+Automate reorder levels for in-demand products Preliminary Insights:
+Oversold Products:

+These products have demand exceeding supply.
+Possible action: Increase restocking or prioritize sourcing.

+Overstocked Products:

+These items have no sales but a significant stock.
+Possible action: Reduce reorder frequency, offer discounts, or phase out.

+High Sales Products:

+These products are performing well in sales.
+Possible action: Keep a close eye on stock levels to avoid running out.

+Normal Stock:
+These products have a balance between sales and inventory.

+Possible action: No immediate action is required, but monitor trends.

 ## Contributors